arunpshankar/VertexAI-Semantic-Caching/README.md

    - Generate a Service Account Key from the Google Cloud Console, then move the downloaded JSON file to the `credentials` directory, renaming it to `key.json`.

-Now, your environment is set up for intelligent document discovery with Vertex AI Search.
-Let's proceed with configuring your Google Cloud project settings, enabling APIs, and running the provided Python scripts to automate your search applications.